ai4er-cdt/gtc-exposure/README.md

 │   │
 │   └──                         <- xxxx
 │
-└── settlement_segmentation     <- settlement segmentation section
+├── settlement_segmentation     <- settlement segmentation section
 │   ├── data                    <- xxxx
 │   │
-│   ├── deepcluster             <- xxxx
+│   ├── deepcluster             <- the model as well as training and testing notebooks │   │
-│   │
 │   ├── mja                     <- xxxx
 |   |